 Scoop firm oils like lard, vegetable oil, coconut oil, butter, and ghee.

 The design of the ice cream scoop is very straightforward — a scoop top and handle.
-However, there are a few variations that make some scoop better and easier to use than others.
+However, there are a few variations that make some scoops better and easier to use than others.

 As you shop for an ice cream scoop, you will find that many are made entirely of stainless steel.
 This durable material lasts and resists damage like corrosion, rust, staining, and breaking.
 In fact, it’s pretty safe to say that high-quality scoops are typically made of stainless steel.

-Other metals such as aluminum or cast aluminum are also used to make ice cream scoop, and are also fairly durable and long-lasting.
+Other metals, such as aluminum or cast aluminum, are also used to make ice cream scoops and are also fairly durable and long-lasting.

 Some scoops feature a combination of metal tops and plastic or silicone-coated handles.